Rehabilitation and Neuropsychology Fellowship

 The fellowship program follows guidelines established by the Baltimore Conference on Rehabilitation Psychology Guidelines for Postdoctoral Education and Training and American Psychological Association (APA) Division of Rehabilitation Psychology Guidelines for Postdoctoral Training in Rehabilitation Psychology.
 The program is a member of the Council for Rehabilitation Psychology Postdoctoral Training Programs (CRPPTP) and fulfills eligibility requirements for board certification in Rehabilitation Psychology through the American Board of Professional Psychology and may also fulfill requirements for board certification in Clinical Neuropsychology.
 The UTSW Department of PM&R is part of the Peter O'Donnell Jr. Brain Institute and the North Texas Traumatic Brain Injury Model System (NTTBIMS).

-The acquired brain injury service at Zale Lipshy Pavilion – William P. Clements Jr. University is a 16-bed inpatient rehabilitation unit designed to provide comprehensive rehabilitation services for individuals with acquired neurological impairment.
-The modal diagnosis on the acquired brain injury (ABI) service is cerebrovascular accident, though we also treat a wide range of additional disease processes, including traumatic brain injury, anoxia/hypoxia, brain tumor, epilepsy, multiple sclerosis, movement disorders, and other, rarer diagnoses such as paraneoplastic syndromes, encephalitis, and Parkinson plus syndromes.
+The acquired brain injury service at Zale Lipshy Pavilion – William P. Clements Jr. University is a 20-bed inpatient rehabilitation unit designed to provide comprehensive rehabilitation services for individuals with acquired neurological impairment.
+The modal diagnosis on the acquired brain injury (ABI) service is cerebrovascular accident, though we also treat a wide range of additional disease processes, including traumatic brain injury, anoxia/hypoxia, brain tumor, epilepsy, multiple sclerosis, movement disorders.
+There is also opportunity to work with rarer diagnoses such as paraneoplastic syndromes, encephalitis, and Parkinson plus syndromes.

 Fellows are expected to gain advanced clinical interviewing and assessment skills of individuals who are acutely impaired, using multiple sources of information to complete an evaluation (e.g., medical records, treatment providers, family report, imaging records), and re-evaluating the individual as recovery progresses.
 Working within a team environment is critical to success and development, and fellows will also need to call upon interpersonal skills to maintain relationships across multiple disciplines, understand the often ambiguous role the psychologist fills on the inpatient rehabilitation team, and to be a knowledgeable consumer of written work products of other disciplines.

 This rotation is focused on evaluation and treatment of adults with acute and chronic non-traumatic spinal cord injuries and rare conditions affecting the spinal cord within an inpatient rehabilitation setting.
 Psychological care is aimed at facilitating individual and family adjustment to health status and functioning, and addressing psychological issues that may affect rehabilitation progress.
 These may include substance abuse or dependence, grief and loss, psychiatric disorders, mental status changes, concomitant head injury, or co-occurring chronic pain.
 Additionally, assessment may be focused on establishing cognitive functioning status through brief mental status exams or neuropsychological evaluations to inform treatment and discharge recommendations.
-Fellows will function as a part of a cross-disciplinary team, aid the team in discharge planning and will attend huddles and weekly team conferences.
-Opportunities also exist for working with traumatic spinal cord injury patients as well as co-facilitating a community based support group for individuals living with SCI.
-The spinal cord injury service takes is located at Zale Lipshy Pavilion – William P. Clements Jr. University, a 20-bed rehabilitation unit.
+Fellows will function as a part of a cross-disciplinary team, aid the team in discharge planning and will actively participate in team meetings.
+Opportunities to work with traumatic spinal cord injury patients continue to increase.
+The spinal cord injury service shares 20 beds with the medically complex service at the Zale Lipshy Pavilion – William P. Clements Jr. University.

 Rotation Supervisor: Jason Smith, Ph.D., ABPP